JS Series: Using Atomics to Handle Concurrent Writes from Workers

 Hi from Worker #3

-Do note that console.log("Messages sent to workers.") in main.js was not blocked by the call to sendMessagesToWorkers().
+Do note that even though sendMessageToWorkers() was invoked before console.log("Messages sent to workers."), the latter was not blocked by the operations performed by the workers.

 Transferring Ownership and Shared Buffers Between Threads